venkatesh87/asianfusion.online/README.md

 Network & Security -> Security Groups
   * Create new Security Group for EC2 and EBS
   * Allow Inbound from Anywhere on SSH, HTTP, HTTPS
-  * Create new Security Group for RDS
-    * Allow Inbound from Anywhere on MYSQL

 Network & Security -> Key Pairs
   * Create new Key Pair